smartdevicelink/generic_hmi/README.md

 Clone this repository

-Note: If you are not making any changes to the generic hmi, you may skip straight to the last step and launch the Generic HMi in a web browser.
+Note: If you are not making any changes to the Generic HMI, you may skip straight to the last step and launch the Generic HMI in a web browser.

 Install webpack:
 ```